 Mineral Wells offers a variety of educational options for anyone interested in re-locating to the area.
 It boasts a TEA Recognized Public School District, as well as other excellent private and home schooling options from which to choose.
-Mineral Wells is conveniently located within driving distance to the main campus of Weatherford College, which also offers classes right here at the Education Center at Mineral Wells.
-Tarleton State University in Stephenville, TX, is a four-year college that is part of the Texas A&M University System, and only a 45 minute drive from Mineral Wells.
-Along with the preschools listed on this page, please visit the Mineral Wells Chamber of Commerce business directory to find other daycare/preschool options that may fit your individual needs.
+Mineral Wells is conveniently located within driving distance to the main campus of Weatherford College.
+Tarleton State University, in Stephenville, is a four-year college that is part of the Texas A&M University System, and just a 45-minute drive from Mineral Wells.
+Visit the Mineral Wells Chamber of Commerce business directory to find daycare/preschool options that may fit your individual needs.

 Mineral Wells Independent School District